seed-rs/seed/examples/drop/README.md

 ## Drop example

-How to crate a drop-zone.
+How to create a drop-zone.

 ---